renc/tech_blog/2014-04-28-picking_with_opengl.md

 ## Approach 2. color picking

-ÉÏÃæµÄapproach 1ÓĞÊ²Ã´ÎÊÌâÄØ?
+ä¸Šé¢çš„approach 1æœ‰ä»€ä¹ˆé—®é¢˜å‘¢?
 http://www.opengl.org/wiki/Common_Mistakes#Selection_and_Picking_and_Feedback_Mode
-Ã²ËÆÖ´ĞĞÔÚCPU¶Ë£¬ÔÚÄ³Ğ©ÊµÏÖÉÏĞÔÄÜ²»ĞĞperformance is lousy(ĞÂµ¥´Ê:-). ÓÚÊÇ, ÔÚmodern openglÖĞ±»deprecated and even removedÁË£¬È¡¶ø´úÖ®µÄÊÇÕâapproach 2ÀïÃæµÄcolor picking·½·¨. ÒıÓÃ×ÔÉÏÎÄ: A modern OpenGL program should do color picking (render each object with some unique color and glReadPixels to find out what object your mouse was on) or do the picking with some 3rd party mathematics library (ÎÒ»³ÒÉÕâÀïµÄmath·½·¨¾ÍÊÇÖ¸ray-intersection·½·¨).
+è²Œä¼¼æ‰§è¡Œåœ¨CPUç«¯ï¼Œåœ¨æŸäº›å®ç°ä¸Šæ€§èƒ½ä¸è¡Œperformance is lousy(æ–°å•è¯:-). äºæ˜¯, åœ¨modern openglä¸­è¢«deprecated and even removedäº†ï¼Œå–è€Œä»£ä¹‹çš„æ˜¯è¿™approach 2é‡Œé¢çš„color pickingæ–¹æ³•. å¼•ç”¨è‡ªä¸Šæ–‡: A modern OpenGL program should do color picking (render each object with some unique color and glReadPixels to find out what object your mouse was on) or do the picking with some 3rd party mathematics library (æˆ‘æ€€ç–‘è¿™é‡Œçš„mathæ–¹æ³•å°±æ˜¯æŒ‡ray-intersectionæ–¹æ³•).

 TODO...